GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 ## 4. Discussion

-Our results have shown an accuracy of 0.76 for the differentiation of discoidal and Levallois recurrent centripetal methods on backed products.
+Our results have shown an accuracy of 0.76 for the differentiation of backed pieces from discoidal and Levallois recurrent centripetal methods.
 Additionally, the use of decision thresholds provided an AUC close to 0.8.
 This degree of accuracy indicates that the quantification of morphological features through geometric morphometrics, along with dimensionality reduction using PCA and machine learning models, can